buz321/EDA_Streamlit_App/README.md

 ## How to Use

-1. Upload your dataset (CSV format) using the upload feature.
+1. Upload your dataset (CSV or XLSX format) using the upload feature.
 2. Explore the dataset through:
    - Descriptive statistics
    - Visualizations (histograms, scatter plots, bar charts, etc.)